-The first step in your home search is finding out exactly how much you can afford and secure in financing to make this purchase.
+The next step in your home search is finding out exactly how much you can afford and secure in financing to make this purchase.
 In the current competitive market, sellers want to know you have funding measures in place and can get to the closing table.

 Pre-approval helps you:

 Once you have your pre-approval letter, we can start the home search.
 I will learn about your wants and needs and connect you to a personal portal that will immediately email you listings as they become available.
 We will then schedule times to view the homes you want to see.

 As a team, we will come up with the right offer for you.
 Once the Offer is written, I will present it to the seller’s agent.
 At that point the seller can accept your offer, reject it or counter it to start the negotiation process.
 As your agent will work with you to plan a strategy to ensure the most advantageous terms and acceptable pricing for you and your budget.